verida/VIPs/VIPs/vip-6.md

 An end user submits a request to `/user/createDatabase` endpoint on one of the storage nodes.
 This will set the `_security` document in the database and define the `validate_doc_update()` method.
 Both of these are configured to support any user with the `${contextHash}-replicater` role, so they will be the same across all storage nodes.
 CouchDb replication will replicate these documents ensuring permission consistency across all storage nodes.

 This storage node will internally call `checkReplication(databaseName: string)` to ensure it is pushing database updates to the other storage nodes.
 It's necessary for the all the other nodes to start replicating that database.

+The database will be added to the list of `context` databases, which will also be syncronized.

 Once the database is created the client side will ping the remaining storage nodes: `https://storageNodeA/user/checkReplication?databaseName={databaseName}` to ensure that database is being replicated correctly.